mlopes/marco-lopes.com/articles/_posts/2019/2019-06-21-Abstracting-Over-Effect-Types.md

 [^1]: On a bit of a side note, let me just say that I have no intention of going into an explanation of concepts of category theory, and my previous question is about what is `Functor` and not what is *a* functor.
 If you want to learn more about category theory, I recommend reading [Learn You a Haskell for Great Good](http://learnyouahaskell.com/chapters) which is also available as a [paper book](https://amzn.to/30ZWcU1), or as a [kindle book](https://github.com/igstan/learn-you-a-haskell-kindle).
 If you're interested in understanding the maths behind it as well, I recommend Bartosz Milewski's [youtube videos](https://www.youtube.com/watch?v=I8LbkfSSR58&list=PLbgaMIhjbmEnaH_LTkxLI7FMa2HsnawM_), and also the [blog posts](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/) which are available as a [paper book](https://www.blurb.com/b/9008339-category-theory-for-programmers) as a [kindle book](https://github.com/mlopes/category-theory-for-programmers-kindle) or as a [pdf](https://github.com/hmemcpy/milewski-ctfp-pdf/).

 [^2]: This article intentionally doesn't go into the syntax for defining type classes, as it is unnecessary noise for the purpose of the message it tries to pass across.
 If you're interested in knowing how to write your own type classes in Scala, I recommend [this blog post](https://danielwestheide.com/blog/2013/02/06/the-neophytes-guide-to-scala-part-12-type-classes.html) by Daniel Westheide.

+[^3]: For more details about how polymorphism has an inverse relationship with functionality, see this [talk by Rúnar Bjarnason](https://www.youtube.com/watch?v=GqmsQeSzMdw)